 6. Outward Hound Fun Feeder Slo Bowl Large

-- Large 4-cup capacity: Suitable for bigger breeds and full meals
+- Large 4-cup capacity: Fits a full meal for bigger dogs, accommodating both dry and wet food

 - Non-slip base